By NYFA Guest Contributor Grace Carter

 “Start by letting your friends and family know.
 It’s a good strategy to try and get 30 percent of your funding with a soft launch targeted at people your group knows, before going ahead with the hard launch on a platform,” recommends Doris Crawford, editor at UKWritings.

 Writing a convincing crowdfunding pitch can be tough.
 You’re competing with a lot of other people and a lot of other films.
-You need to make yours stand out and is backed by a solid plan.
-Write a compelling story, for what you’re doing and why you’re doing it.
-Use lots of visuals, giving your backers a taste of your filmmaking talent.
-Follow these five ways to write a convincing crowdfunding pitch for your film.
+You need to make yours stand out and be backed by a solid plan.
+Write a compelling story about what you’re doing and why you’re doing it.
+Ready to learn more about film and media production?
+Check out our Producing School programs at the New York Film Academy.